Suffragette

 Women had won the right to vote in several countries by the end of the 19th century; in 1893, New Zealand became the first self-governing country to grant the vote to all women over the age of 21.
 When by 1903 women in Britain had not been enfranchised, Pankhurst decided that women had to "do the work ourselves"; the WSPU motto became "deeds, not words".
-The suffragettes heckled politicians, tried to storm parliament, were attacked and sexually assaulted during battles with the police, chained themselves to railings, smashed windows, carried out a nationwide bombing and arson campaign, and faced anger and ridicule in the media.
+The suffragettes heckled, attacked and injured politicians, tried to storm parliament, chained themselves to railings, smashed windows, and carried out a nationwide bombing and arson campaign.
+In turn they were attacked, and sometimes sexually assaulted, during battles with the police.
+Suffragettes faced anger from large parts of the British public, and ridicule in the media.
 When imprisoned they went on hunger strike, not eating for days or even a week, to which the government responded by force-feeding them.
 The first suffragette to be force fed was Evaline Hilda Burkitt.
-The death of one suffragette, Emily Wilding Davison, when she ran in front of King George V's horse at the 1913 Epsom Derby, made headlines around the world along with 17 other women.
+The death of one suffragette, Emily Wilding Davison, made headlines around the world when she ran in front of King George V's horse at the 1913 Epsom Derby along with 17 other women.
 The WSPU campaign had varying levels of support from within the suffragette movement; breakaway groups formed, and within the WSPU itself not all members supported the direct action.

-The suffragette campaign was suspended when World War I broke out in 1914, when the WSPU ceased all agitation for women’s suffrage and supported the White Feather Campaign.
-After the war, the Representation of the People Act 1918 gave the vote to women over the age of 30 who met certain property qualifications.
+The suffragette campaign was suspended when World War I broke out in 1914, when the WSPU ceased all agitation for women's suffrage and supported the White Feather Campaign but the work of the NUWSS continued and immediately after the war, the Representation of the People Act 1918 gave the vote to some women, but because so many men had died in the war, and to avoid an immediate female voting majority, it was initially only for women over the age of 30 who met certain property qualifications.
 Ten years later, women gained electoral equality with men when the Representation of the People (Equal Franchise) Act 1928 gave all women the right to vote at age 21.